 When researchers began taking a closer look to find out what made soy so healthy, they ran into some surprises.
 Soy, it turned out, contains estrogen-like compounds called isoflavones.
 And some findings suggested that these compounds could promote the growth of some cancer cells, impair female fertility, and mess with thyroid function.

 At the same time, other studies were still showing that soy consumption could cure high cholesterol and help women cope with the symptoms of menopause.
 Add it all up, and you can see how this little green bean became a source of mass dietary confusion.

 My approach?
 There is no smoke without a fire.
 I did not find more articles about the harm from soy but, as my friend likes to say “just in a case”, I am trying to stay away from soy.

 Do you like sushi?
 I love them!
-The way Americans eat sushi is dipping them into a mix of very salty soy sauce with a small portion of wasabi.
-I won't discuss that they are mostly the surrogate of real soy sauce and wasabi, but I am trying avoiding them altogether, anyway.
+The way Americans eat sushi is by dipping them into a mix of very salty soy sauce with a small portion of wasabi.
+I won't discuss that they are mostly the surrogate of real soy sauce and wasabi, but I am trying to avoid them altogether, anyway.

 Bread with flax seeds, salads with added alfalfa... stay away from that!

 Another big booster of "e" is extra weight.
 You can learn if you carry extra pounds by searching Google (it is where you can rely on it).
 Use your height, your age, and gender as variables.

 If you have more than 15% of extra weight, it is a signal to pay an attention to your food intake, the type of drinks with sugar you consume, and the level of your physical activity.

 Put it simply, extra weight is an enemy for your testosterone.
 Estrogen that resides in a man’s body fat turns testosterone into estrogen.
 It's like one army takes over and turns the enemy's soldiers into its own.